 On March 15, the Indians announced that the home opener on Thursday, April 5 will be a sellout.
 It marks the 20th consecutive year that the Indians have sold out Opening Day and the 19th consecutive time at Progressive Field.
 I will be most interested in the Saturday and Sunday attendance figures relative to the disappointing numbers from the opening series versus the White Sox in 2011.
 Hopefully the litany of injuries that short-circuited the 2011 season and the long subsequent offseason did not suppress the energy and passion the fans captured in 2011 and Indians fever grips the fanbase early in 2012.

-Topics: Progressive Field
+Tags: Progressive Field